NinjaEagle/photoviewer-frontend/README.md

 * Toggle grayscale on all the photos
 * Filter out image dimensions according to height and width(ex.
 300 by 300, 100 by 100).

-* Note* clicking the pictures individually doesn't take you to the individual picture page yet.
+** Note** Clicking on the pictures individually doesn't take you to the individual picture page yet.
 Future features would include image manipulation, error handling, and request caching.

 ## Built With 🛠️